Connector Articles, Ebola

 Ms. Barclay-Hollands recommends involving faith leaders of all denominations in the area from the beginning in education efforts.
 “We conducted a Training of Trainers approach and now it is the faith leaders themselves who are conducting the training with support from World Vision,” she explains.
 ‘This has been effective as they are able to ensure the messages are transmitted in the right languages and style for their peers and congregations.”

-Other CCIH members responding include IMA World Health, WaterStep and World Relief.
+Other CCIH members responding include IMA World Health, WaterStep and World Relief and the Baptist Church in Central Africa.
 IMA World Health received funding from the Office of U.S. Foreign Disaster Assistance (OFDA) to support its response efforts.
 In partnership with local communities, IMA World Health ensures health workers have the equipment and resources they need and reach at-risk health zones.
 “IMA’s support of local organizations and communities strengthens government-led responses and helps ensure that the improvements continue beyond the crisis,” said Dr. Larry Sthreshley, a Presbyterian Church (USA) missionary and IMA’s DRC Country Director, based in Kinshasa.

 WaterStep sent 15 Bleach Makers to the DRC in October to provide medical grade bleach to kill the Ebola virus.
 The portable Bleach Maker is a handheld device that can generate powerful disinfectant on demand.
 Using water, salt, and a 12-volt car battery, the Bleach Maker uses a process called electrolysis to create sodium hypochlorite, more commonly known as chlorine bleach.
 The Bleach Maker was developed in response to the West Africa Ebola outbreak in 2014.